Dr Anna Bussu

 BSc (Hons), Ma, MEd MSc Ph.D.
 MBPsS CPsychol, SFHEA

-Anna is a senior lecturer and PL in Psychosocial Analysis of Offending Behaviour.
+Anna is a Senior Lecturer in Criminology and PL in Psychosocial Analysis of Offending Behaviour.

-From 2020 she has been Programme Leader of Psychosocial Analysis of Offending Behaviour.
+Since 2020 she has been the Programme Leader of BSc Psychosocial Analysis of Offending Behaviour.

-Anna completed her Ph.D in Forensic Psychology from the University of Sassari (Italy) in 2009.
-Her dissertation investigated the training requirements of the Italian Police Forces.
-During her postdocs (2009-2012) and assistant professorship (2012-2015) at the University of Sassari, she collaborates on several international research projects.
+Anna completed her Ph.D. in Forensic Psychology from the University of Sassari (Italy).
+Her dissertation investigated “Functions and competences of the police officers to conduct an interrogation.
+The contribution of Forensic Psychology and the qualitative research to define training requirements” During her postdocs (2009-2012) and assistant professorship (2012-2015) at the University of Sassari, she collaborated on several international research projects.

 Anna was awarded a Prometeo Scholarship.
 From 2015 to 2016, she spent over six months in Ecuador, where she worked at the Faculty of Psychology (University of Guayaquil) to implement her project on life skills and restorative practices.

-From Jan 2011 to Dec 2013 she was a Honorary Judge (Expert in Forensic Criminology) at the Surveillance Court of Sassari.
+From Jan 2011 to Dec 2013 she was an Honorary Judge (Expert in Forensic Criminology) at the Surveillance Court of Sassari.
 From 2004 to date she is a Trainer and Life Coach.

 As a Teaching and Learning Fellow, her aim is to implement and develop projects and initiatives within the Faculty that support the vision to maintain teaching excellence (TEF Gold) and to promote student retention.

-Anna is Chartered psychologist (BPS), with research interest in:
+Anna is a Chartered psychologist (BPS), with research interests in:

 From December 2017 she has been Managing Editor of “Police Practice & Research – An International Journal”